emberjs/group-helper/README.md

   {{/group}}
 ```

-Specifying the `groupedRows` property will cause the #each to behave more like a normal bound #each.
-Since each row will have a virtual view associated with it, when a property within a row changes it will rerender only that row.
+Specifying the `groupedRows` option will cause the `#each` to behave like a normal bound `#each`.
+There will be a virtual view for the `each` itself and for every row.
+Addition/removal of elements in the array will insert/remove rows in the DOM without causing the `group` to rerender.
+Since each row has a virtual view, changing a property output inside a row will only rerender that row.

 ```handlebars
   {{#group}}